SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 <img src="02-plotting_files/figure-html/unnamed-chunk-9-1.png" width="480" />

-For saving a created plot the syntax is as follows:
+For saving a created plot, we can use any of `R`s graphical devices, e.g.

 ```r
 pdf(file = '<path to file and filename>.pdf', width = ...,height = ...)